 Most of us won’t starve.
 We adapt.
 And labels, ultimately, are just labels.
 Let's not get hung up on them.

 Today, I consider myself part of the underclass because I don’t have stable employment.
 There is no upward mobility for me.
 At 48, it’s unlikely I could land a job capable of comfortably supporting a family of four in San Francisco.
-All I have are my books and my investments.
+All I have are my books and this site.
+And we all know being a professional writer doesn’t pay well.

 If my wife returned to work, best case, we could earn a combined $250,000 – $300,000 a year.
 I’d assign a 20% probability.
 That might sound like a lot elsewhere, but in San Francisco, ~$140,000 for a family of four qualifies as low income for subsidized housing and free childcare.